anramz29/auto_segment/README.md

 ## Usage

-Open `auto_segment.ipynb` in Google Colab and run all cells, or configure the paths at the bottom:
+Open `auto_segment.ipynb` in Google Colab (or local machine) and run all cells, or configure the paths at the bottom:

 ```python
 IMAGES_DIR = "dataset/images"